teg-iitr/Traffic-Eye/README.md

 3. data_modelling

 ### counts_extractor
-Contains all the code, pickled ML moodels, pickled preprocessors and DL models weights and modules used for building the docker image, which is given as final submisssion.
+Contains all the code, pickled ML models, pickled preprocessors and DL model weights and modules used for building the docker image, which is given as the final submission.

 ```
 .